JiayuanWen/nobara-kde-splashscreen/README.md

-# nobara-kde-splashscreen
+# Splashscreen for Nobara KDE
-Simple splashscreen for Glorious Eggroll's Nobara Linux
+A simple splashscreen for Glorious Eggroll's Nobara Linux